maxbader/EasyBankCVS/README.md

 The code was generated using the LLM ChatGPT with the following prompt:
 ```
 Can you help me to create a simple python script.
 It should process a CSV file with  semicolons as a delimiter and output a new CSV file.
 The input file is ISO-8859-1 encoded, while the output should be UTF-8.
 The input file name and the output filename are arguments to the script.
 The input CSV has no header row.
 The output file must have a header row.
-With the following titles Konto, Text, Buchungsdatum, Valutadatum, Betrag and Währung
+With the following titles Konto, Beschreibung, Buchungsdatum, Valutadatum, Betrag and Währung
 ```
 ### easybank_filter
 The code was generated using the LLM ChatGPT with the following prompt:
 ```
-CNow I would like to read a csv file with a header row encoded in  utf-8 and generate a new file.The input file name and the output filename are arguments to the script.
+I would like to read a csv file with a header row encoded in  utf-8 and generate a new file.The input file name and the output filename are arguments to the script.
-The script should extract then some information.
+The script should extract then some information from the column Beschreibung.

 1. IBAN and company
-   The IBAN is found in the string of the column called Text.
    If there is more than one IBAN in the string, the last appearance should be used.
    The company name can be found after the IBAN if there is a space or pipe character, and it ends with the entry or another pipe character.
+The two coloumns should be named "Partner Kontonr./IBAN" and "Partnername"

 There are some bank IBANs as an example.
 LU89751000135102200E